 My energy has been bottled up.
 It’s not just over the past few weeks during this pandemic.
-My energy has been bottled up and backlogged in some areas of my life for decades.
+It has been bottled up and backlogged in some areas of my life for decades.

 The recent turn of life events has just made it even more glaring and evident to me.
-It forced me and demanded me to do something about it.
+It forced and demanded that I do something about it.

 The traffic jam of my energy manifested itself in procrastination and putting things off until the very last minute.
 If there were a deadline, I’d wait until the last minute and get it done just under the deadline.
 I told myself I work better under pressure.
 With that pressure came a dash of stress and a pinch of overwhelm in just the right amounts to make life feel challenging more often than it needed to be.

-The newest challenge called COVID-19 made me look at life in an entirely new way.
+The newest challenge, COVID-19, made me look at life in an entirely new way.
 It made me face the realities of my children, my career, and the direction we are headed.
-As young adults, one in college and one headed to college in a few months, what does it mean for a young person excited to venture out on their own, now made to stay home?
+As young adults, one in college and one headed to college in a few months, what does it mean for a young person excited to venture out on their own to now be made to stay home?
 How do I evolve to support them and allow for their own growth and expansion?

-The result was I’d lose my inspiration and motivation.
-Slowly I’d slip backward, never really going back to my starting point, but never fully getting to where my greatest desires reside.
+The result was that I lost my inspiration and motivation.
+Slowly, I slipped backward, never really returning to my starting point but never fully achieving my greatest desires.

 COVID-19 demands that I do not stop.
 It requires me to do the work- the morning meditation, the journaling, and the evening reflection.
 They are now an essential part of my day.
 It’s been weeks since I reintegrated them into my life.
 I see and, more importantly, feel the benefits of maintaining my sense of peace and hope, love, and faith.